Alexander Technique and Other Somatic Practices working with Parkinson's Disease BASIC TRAINING

 • AT for Parkinson’s materials to use as handouts

-• Guidelines for speaking to medical and allied health professionals about AT
+• Guidelines for speaking to medical and allied health professionals about AT specifically

 • Intake forms with questions you might ask prior to your client’s first session to understand what stage they are in and what symptoms they have